codr7/g-fu/README.md

 ```

 #### Channels
-Channels are optionally buffered thread-safe queues, new channels may be created using `chan`.
+Channels are optionally buffered thread-safe pipes, new channels may be created using `chan`.

 ```
   (chan 10)